Ombae/BlogSite/README.md

 * virtualenv

 ## Further help
 To get more help on the Python CLI use ng help or go check out the Python CLI README and Python documentation.
-You may also read the news API documentation on the news API website.

 ## License
 MIT &copy;2017 [Seth Ombae](https://github.com/Ombae/BlogSite/blob/master/LICENSE)